 For more information and updates please visit our social media channels.

-EARS (Empathy, Assistance and Referral Service) is a vibrant peer-led counseling and training program open to all members of the Cornell community: anonymous, free, confidential.
+EARS (Empathy, Assistance and Referral Service) is a vibrant peer support, outreach, and training program open to all members of the Cornell community.

 EARS is staffed by undergraduate and graduate student counselors, as well as Cornell staff.